hishamcse/Puzzle-Solver-Simplified/README.md

      diagonal sums are equal.[NB: n must be odd]

    #### Maze
-     Generates Maze, then create solution and visualization
+     Generates Maze, then creates solution and visualization

    #### N Rooks Puzzle
      How many ways are there to place N rooks on an N-by-N board so that